-The short answer is that Mail Privacy Protection will give users of Apple’s Mail app the option of hiding if and when they open marketing emails.
+The short answer is that Mail Privacy Protection gives users of Apple’s Mail app the option of hiding if and when they open marketing emails.

 Here’s the full story:

-Mail Privacy Protection is an upcoming Apple Mail feature announced in June of 2021 that will prevent email marketers from using invisible pixels to collect information from recipients.
-The feature will be available for users of Apple’s Mail app for iPhone, iPad, Mac computers, and Apple Watch, allowing them to mask information such as when and where they open an email, what device they used, and any other online activity linked to that device.
+Mail Privacy Protection is an Apple Mail feature announced in June of 2021 that prevents email marketers from using invisible pixels to collect information from recipients.
+The feature is now available for users of Apple’s Mail app for iPhone, iPad, Mac computers, and Apple Watch, allowing them to mask information such as when and where they open an email, what device they used, and any other online activity linked to that device.

 This makes data from these pixels unreliable as a performance metric.